inko-lang/inko/docs/source/virtual-machine/memory-management.md

 The permanent heap is a global heap that is not garbage collected.
 This heap is primarily used for storing permanent objects, such as modules.
-Objects in this heap can never refer to non permanent objects, so writing any non permanent object to a permanent object will result in a copy being written instead.
+Objects in this heap can never refer to non permanent objects, so writing any non permanent class to a permanent object will result in a copy being written instead.
 This removes the need for the GC having to check the permanent heap to determine if a process-local object can be garbage collected, at the cost of requiring a bit more memory.